-Students seeking counseling services off campus may obtain a list of the services available and their phone numbers by calling the NMSU Police Department.
-The NMSU Police Department can put students in touch with the La Piñon Rape Crisis Center, La Casa Shelter, Doña Ana Victims' Assistance, and numerous other public and private counseling services.
+Students seeking counseling services off campus may obtain a list of the services available and their phone numbers by calling the university Police Department.
+The Police Department can put students in touch with the La Piñon Rape Crisis Center, La Casa Shelter, Doña Ana Victims' Assistance, and numerous other public and private counseling services.
 Many of these are free of charge or are offered on a sliding fee scale.
+A list may also be obtained from the Office of Institutional Equity.

-For education about sexual assault and misconduct, policy development, and victims' assistance issues, NMSU has given responsibilities to several departments and offices.
-Students with concerns or needing specific information are encouraged to contact the Dean of Students, the Office of Institutional Equity, or the NMSU Police Department.
+For education about sexual assault and misconduct, policy development, and victims' assistance issues, the university has given responsibilities to several departments and offices.
+Students with concerns or needing specific information are encouraged to contact the Dean of Students, the Office of Institutional Equity, or the university Police Department.
 NMSU works specifically toward the goal of reducing the incidence of sexual crimes and providing better services for those victimized.
 Special assistance for victims in changing academic and living arrangements is available through the Dean of Students.